Ghostopheles/warcraft-addon-tools/README.md

 **This will generate a log file beside the .py file!**
 ### Commands
 `make libs`: Grabs external dependencies defined in your .pkgmeta file and places them in the correct folder.
 For use during development.

-### Arguments:
-`-d --directory`: Path to the folder containing your addon and the .pkgmeta file.
+- `-d --directory`: Path to the folder containing your addon and the .pkgmeta file.

+`create`: Used to generate a basic addon in your World of Warcraft addons folder (or any folder).
+Saves you a good 45 seconds of creating a new .lua and .toc file!
+Can be called with no arguments, will prompt the user for the values.
+- `-n`: A name for your addon.
+- `-a`: An author name.
+- `-d`: Path to the folder you want to generate the addon in.

 Example:
 ```